-Volunteers that have completed the 14 week Thornton Citizens Police Academy training are qualified for a range of volunteer positions within the Police Department.
-TCPAAA volunteers have the opportunity to continue their service in over 50 exciting and diverse positions and trainings.
+Volunteers that have completed the 14-week Thornton Citizens Police Academy training are qualified for a range of volunteer positions within the Police Department.
+TCPAAA volunteers have the opportunity to continue their service in over 50 exciting and diverse positions and training.

 The Thornton Police Department Victim Service Unit is a shared effort between the cities of Thornton and Northglenn.
 Victim Advocates offer support, assistance, and counseling to victims of crime.
-Volunteers provide 24-hour crisis intervention and on scene response.
+Volunteers provide 24-hour crisis intervention and on-site response.
 Applicants must be at least 21 years of age.

 Applicants must be able to: